RISKVFT/AutomatePULPissimo/README.md

 # AutomatePULPissimo

-Here you can find series of bash script to automatize PULPissimo installation and debug mainly on zcu102 board.
+Here you can find a series of bash script aimed to automatize the PULPissimo installation and debugging processes for the ZCU102 board (and some other boards).

-## Software and Harware requirements
+## Software and Hardware requirements
-For installation of PULPissimo project, some devices and software are required.
-In particular:
+For installation of PULPissimo project, some devices, softwares and packages are required.
+In particular, before start you need:
-- zcu102,  zcu104,  genesys2,  zedboard,  nexys or nexys_video board, we use `zcu102`;
+- ZCU102,  ZCU104,  Genesys2,  Zedboard,  Nexys or Nexys_video board (we used `ZCU102`);
 - microUSB-USB cables;
-- JTAG adapter supporting openOCD, we use olimex-arm-usb-tiny-h programmer and debugger;
+- JTAG adapter supporting openOCD (we used olimex-arm-usb-tiny-h programmer and debugger adapter);
 - Ubuntu 18.04 (or Ubuntu 16.04) with at least 97GB available (85GB for Vivado and 12GB for Pulpissimo project);
-- Vivado 2019.2 ;
+- Vivado 2019.2 (or older);

-For example we start the intallation PULPissimo project in a virgin `Virtual Machine with Ubuntu 16.04.4 LTS 64-bit and 120GB of free disk space`.
+For example, we tested the installation of PULPissimo project in a virgin `Virtual Machine with Ubuntu 16.04.4 LTS 64-bit and 120GB of free disk space`.

+## What you will get at the end of the process
+At the end of the installation process, you will have the PULPissimo environment correctly installed, meaning that the following tools will be downloaded and installed (and configured for the ZCU102 board by default):
+- PULPissimo SDK;
+- pulp riscv-gnu-toolchain;
+- pulp-builder;
+- OpenOCD (correct version);
+- pulpissimo;
+- pulp rt example applications;
+- virtual platform;

 ## Example of use
-After have cloned this repository we install all scripts
+After having cloned this repository, we install all scripts
 with:
 ```
 ./install.sh